petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-and-managing-custom-states.md

 ## Setting Up a Flow for State Fields

 By default, each state can transition to all other states.
-However, you can __.
-Ensures the entry goes through the desires process.
+However, you can restrict transitions to ensure the entry goes through the desired process.

 Follow these steps to set up a custom flow for state fields: